purrre/wrld-bot/README.md

 **Note:** With `DEV = True`, the bot will default to the dev token on startup..

-You’re free to make your own public bot with this, but I just ask that you give me (pure) credit somewhere on the bot.
+You’re free to make your own public or private services with this.
+You can read the fair use below

 ### API Wrapper
 The creator of the API recently made an [API Wrapper](https://github.com/HackinHood/juicewrld-api-wrapper) to allow easier usage. wrld will NOT adapt to this package, however if you're interested: